Ben 10: Race Against Time: Plot

-Max advises Ben to leave Bellwood so that Eon won't find him, but Ben refuses, and they come to a deal where Ben will be monitored daily by the Plumbers.
+Max advises Ben to leave Bellwood so that Eon will not find him, but Ben refuses, and they come to a deal where Ben will be monitored daily by the Plumbers.
 When Ben goes to the school gym to be alone, Eon ambushes him, and tries to use the Omnitrix, claiming to show Ben his future.
 However, Ben breaks free, transforms into Diamondhead and fights him off.
 Later that night, Ben decides to lure Eon into a trap by purposefully leaving himself open, but this backfires and he is captured along with Gwen and Max.

 At the Plumber facility storing the Hands of Armageddon, Eon explains that the Omnitrix only allows Ben to remain in his alien forms for ten minutes as a fail-safe, to prevent them from overwhelming his human self and personality with the form's own.
 He also reveals that he is an evil version of Ben from an alternate timeline, which Max wanted to hide from Ben.
-Eon deactivates the fail safe, and turns Ben into a mindless Chronian under his control, as the Hands must be powered by a young Chronian.
+Eon deactivates the fail safe, and turns Ben into a mindless, disembodied, amnesiac Chronian under his control, as the Hands must be powered by a young Chronian.
 Meanwhile, the imprisoned Plumbers, along with Gwen and Max, free themselves, and mount a rescue.
 While Max tries to sacrifice himself to disable the Hands, Gwen reaches out to Ben in his Chronian form.
 Ben turns back to normal, and with the help of the other Plumbers, manages to save Max and disable the time rift, sending Eon's race back to their dimension.

 The older Eon reappears, angered at Ben's victory.
 Ben transforms into Wildmutt and fights him off, knocking him into the Hands of Armageddon, destroying both the Hands and Eon.
 Gwen takes Wildmutt to a talent show that the school is having, where they perform a magic trick and win second place.
 After the show, Grandpa Max recommends that it is time to give the Omnitrix a rest for a while and he, Ben and Gwen go for pizza.
 Ben admits that he will miss it.
-Suddenly, in space, an alien armada assembles, hinting that Ben and Max's longtime archenemy Vilgax has returned.
+Suddenly, in space, an alien armada assembles, hinting that Max and Ben's longtime arch-enemy Vilgax has returned.